Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

 \subsection{Training and inference process}

-\textbf{Training process:} (i) Training the text encoder: We use the semantic interpretations of sensor readings and activity labels from the source dataset to train the text encoder, embedding human activity recognition-related knowledge and semantics. (ii) Training the sensor encoder for all datasets using raw IMU data and its semantic interpretations (i.e., unlabeled data): The sensor encoder is designed to map any sensor reading into the semantic interpretation space of sensor readings.
+\textbf{Training process:} (i) Training the text encoder: we use the semantic interpretations of sensor readings and activity labels from the source dataset to train the text encoder, embedding human activity recognition-related knowledge and semantics. (ii) Training the sensor encoder for all datasets using raw IMU data and its semantic interpretations (i.e., unlabeled data): The sensor encoder is designed to map any sensor reading into the semantic interpretation space of sensor readings.

-\textbf{Inference process:} For inference, the sensor encoder and activity label embeddings are deployed on mobile devices.
-IMU sensor readings are input into the encoder to generate embeddings, which are then compared with the activity label embeddings to calculate similarity.
-The activity label with the highest similarity is identified as the recognized activity.
-This process is also used for recognizing new activities.
+\textbf{Inference process:} The model operates in an inference-only mode and does not require access to additional unlabeled data, as both the sensor encoder and activity label embeddings are pre-trained and deployed on the device.
+At inference time, IMU sensor readings are encoded and compared against the pre-stored activity label embeddings to compute similarity scores.
+The label with the highest similarity is selected as the recognized activity.
+This same process also applies when recognizing new activities.